dario-marvin/PrimesList/README.md

 1. The simplest and possibly worst algorithm
 2. A polished and more efficient version of the previous algorithm
-3. The sieve of Erathostenes algorithm
+3. The sieve of Eratosthenes algorithm

 the list of primes up to 10000 is computed and the execution time of each algorithm mesured and printed